NeTEx-CEN/NeTEx/README.md

 ----
 # Change Log

+## 2019.03.25 Fix #40 by Skinkie from 2019.01.07 *FARES-FS* .
+Fix typo on DistanceMatrixElement.IsDirect.
+  * NB this will break existing XML that uses IsDirect.
+  * _Updates to xml schema_:
+	* netex_distanceMatrixElement_version.xsd

 ## 2019.03.25 Fix #39 by Skinkie from 2019.01.07 *Part1-IFOPT* .
 Fix typo on ServiceSiteRef.Structure.
   * _Updates to xml schema_: